coderefinery/git-intro/_episodes/05-undoing.md

 >
 > 1. Make an incomplete change to the recipe or a typo in your change, `git
 >    add` and `git commit` the incomplete/unsatisfactory change.
 > 2. Inspect the unsatisfactory but committed change with `git show`.
 Remember
->    the commit hash.
+>    or write down the commit hash.
-> 3. Now complete/fix the change but instead of creating a new commit, add to
+> 3. Now complete/fix the change but instead of creating a new commit, add the
->    the previous commit with `git commit --amend`.
+>    correction to the previous commit with `git add`, followed by `git commit
+>    --amend`.
 What changed?
 {: .challenge}

 ---